 A healthy nail will appear pink in color and be free of imperfections.

 A healthy nail will appear pink in color and will be free of imperfections (such as ridges).
 Healthy nails also need nutrients like biotin, zinc and iron — nails are made out of protein.
-According to the Institute for the Psychology of Eating, stress literally stops digestion of nutrients or it can fast-track digestion, meaning the nutrients don’t get absorbed.
-And if you aren’t absorbing the necessary nutrients, it affects the health of your nails.
+According to the Institute for the Psychology of Eating, stress literally stops digestion of nutrients or it can fast-track digestion, meaning the nutrients do not get absorbed.
+And if you are not absorbing the necessary nutrients, it affects the health of your nails.